Mujanh/ctablehelper/README.md

 ###Styling
 If you wish to use any of the default stylings, you need to import ```ctablehelper.css``` to your ```style.css``` in Anax-MVC or add the module's stylesheet with ```$app->theme->addStylesheet('css/ctablehelper.css');``` in your page controller.
-Have a look att the ```TableExample.php``` to see the different styling options available.
+Have a look at the ```TableExample.php``` to see the different styling options available, but please remember that you will only see the different stylings if you have moved the ```ctablehelper.css``` to your Anax-MVC css-folder.
 If you want to use your own styling, simply add a class name of your choice as a third argument to the method
 ```createTable($headers, $data, $style = '')``` and style as you like.